You’re Allowed to Grieve This Too

 Here are just a few of the many ways grief might show up in your life:

-The Loss of a Loved One: This is the kind of grief we tend to recognize most easily, the pain of losing a family member, a friend, or a partner.
-But even when someone has not passed away, the end of a relationship can bring grief that feels just as heavy.
+The Loss of a Loved One: This is the kind of grief we tend to recognize most easily.
+The pain of a family member, a friend, or a partner passing away is beyond words.
+However, the ending of a relationship in your life, even when they have not passed away, is a form of loss and can bring grief that feels just as heavy.
 Breakups, divorce, or even drifting apart from someone you once imagined a future with can leave a deep ache.
-You may still see them in the world, but not in your life, and that absence is real.
+You may still see them out in the world, but not in your own day-to-day life, and that absence is real.

 Loss of Community or Belonging: Maybe a friendship slowly drifted apart.
 Maybe someone important to you moved away.
 Or maybe you stepped back from a group or community that once felt like home.
 These kinds of changes can sneak up on you or happen all at once, but either way, they leave empty spaces.
 Family estrangement can be especially painful, as it touches something deep within us around belonging and identity.
-It’s not just the absence of people; it’s the sense of no longer being grounded in the places or relationships that once helped you feel like yourself.
+It’s not just the absence of people in our lives; it’s the sense of no longer being grounded in the places or relationships that once felt like home and helped you feel like yourself.

-The Loss of Health: A health diagnosis, physical or mental, can feel like your world turning upside down.
+The Loss of Health: A health diagnosis, physical or mental, can feel like your world is turning upside down.
 You grieve not just the body or mind you once had, but the future you thought you would have.
-You might also carry the pain of watching a loved one’s health decline.
-These losses can shake everything from your routines to your relationships, and the grief they bring is often long-lasting and layered.
+Or perhaps you are carrying the pain of watching a loved one’s health decline.
+These losses can shake everything from your routines to your relationships, and the grief it brings is often long-lasting and deeply layered.

 The Loss of a Pet: If you’ve ever loved a pet, you know how deep that bond can go and how painful it is when they’re no longer here.
 It’s not just their absence you feel, but the quiet in the house, the empty spot where they used to sleep, the missing piece in your daily rhythm.
 They weren’t just a pet; they were family, a steady source of comfort and love.
 This loss is often overlooked, but it can leave a real and lasting ache.

-Loss of Identity: Big life changes like becoming a parent, retiring, changing jobs, or moving can make you feel like you have lost part of who you are.
+Loss of Identity: Big life changes, such as becoming a parent, retiring, changing jobs, or moving, can make you feel as if you have lost part of who you are.
 Even positive changes can stir up grief when they alter your sense of self.
 Maybe you feel disconnected from your culture or spirituality, or like you no longer recognize the person in the mirror.
 These shifts are tender, and grieving them is part of making space for what is next.

-The Loss of Dreams or Opportunities: Sometimes grief looks like mourning the future you did not get to have.
-Maybe it’s a path you did not take, a dream that did not work out, or something that slipped away through no fault of your own.
-We do not always talk about this kind of grief, but it is real.
+The Loss of Dreams or Opportunities: Sometimes grief looks like mourning the future you didn’t get to have.
+Maybe it’s a path you didn’t take, a dream that didn’t work out, or something that slipped away through no fault of your own.
+We don’t always talk about this kind of grief, but it is real.
 It is the quiet heartbreak of what could have been.

 Sometimes we carry multiple losses at once, and it can feel like we are barely keeping up with the weight of it all.
 Grief is not linear, and it does not follow a tidy timeline.
+It is messy.
 It comes in waves.
-It softens, returns, changes shape.
+It softens, returns, and changes shape.

-And while it may never fully disappear, over time we learn to live with it, to let it take up space without letting it consume us.
-We learn to carry it alongside love, joy, and hope.
+And while it may never fully disappear, over time, we learn to live with it, to let it take up space without letting it consume us.
+We learn to carry it alongside our experiences of love, joy, and hope.

 If you are grieving right now, please know this: You are not broken.
 You are not failing.
 You are just feeling the impact of something that mattered deeply to you.
 That is what grief is.